 - Nashville Psychotherapy Institute, Board C0-chair, 2016/17

-- I live in Brentwood with my wife Mary Beth, daughter Nora, son Charlie, and golden retriever Rosie
+- I live in Brentwood with my wife Mary Beth, daughter Nora and Josie, son Charlie, and goldendoodle Penny

 - I love family time, reading, running, Japanese martial arts, dogs, and movies